Start-Up Visa UK

 You can switch to this category if you meet the eligibility requirements:

-You must be able to prove to the Home Office that you have held at least £1,270 in your bank account for at least 28 consecutive days prior to applying or switching to this visa.
+You must prove that you have held at least £1,270 in your bank account for at least 28 consecutive days before applying or switching to this visa.
+This requirement may be waived if you have been living in the UK for at least 12 months at the time of application.

 You may be able to create a partnership of Innovator applicants if you meet certain criteria.